 Yes!
 During your Residency Year, you receive full pay and benefits from your school district while employed as the teacher of record.

 Many states reciprocate North Carolina teaching licensure, although requirements vary from state to state.
 To determine the reciprocation policies and procedures, please contact the state’s department of education.

 No, you do not need classroom experience.
 Our program is designed for all types of candidates, including those who have not yet taught in a classroom.
 You will complete classroom observations as part of the program before you actually begin teaching.
 We do also recommend completing some classroom experience (volunteer or tutor) to increase your marketability when applying for teaching positions.

 Great question!
 We offer a free monthly Program Overview Webinar which is designed to walk you through the entire program and answer all your questions.
 Click the button below to register.

 We offer a variety of different licensure areas so you can pursue an area that best aligns with your skills and abilities!
 To explore the list, visit our Testing page.

 Yes, absolutely!
 To increase your marketability and give yourself the best chance of getting hired quickly, we recommend pursuing a High-Need Subject Area.
 We help license teachers in eight areas on the 2020-2021 High-Need Area list.
 To learn more about which areas are on this year’s list and the benefits of pursuing a High-Need Licensure Area, read our High-Need Areas 101 Guide.

-To apply to our program, it is required that you have a 2.5+ overall GPA (or a 2.5 GPA of your last 60 college credit hours) and a 4-year bachelor’s degree.
+To apply to our program, it is required that you have a 2.7+ overall GPA and a 4-year bachelor’s degree.